Two-Factor Authentication for cPanel

 Microsoft Authenticator supports multi-factor authentication for work, school, and non-Microsoft accounts.
 The first page of the app looks as follows:

-After the app is connected to the cPanel, you will receive the following verification code:
+After the app is connected to cPanel, you will receive a verification code as follows:

 You should receive the following success message:

-During the next cPanel login, after you enter your username and password, you will be redirected to the next page to enter the security code:
+During the next cPanel login, after you enter your username and password, you will be redirected to the following page to enter the security code:

-After you entered the code, you will be able to continue and log into the cPanel.
+After you entered the code, you will be able to continue and log into cPanel.

-NOTE: The cPanel will accept a code for sixty seconds after it has been generated; however, this doesn't account for apps that generate a new code every fifteen or thirty seconds.
-Because these apps generate a new code more than is actually needed, there will be instances where two or more codes are valid at the same time (keep in mind this is only for sixty seconds).
+NOTE: cPanel will accept a code for sixty seconds after it has been generated; however, this doesn't account for apps that generate a new code every fifteen or thirty seconds.
+Since these apps generate a new code more often than it is actually needed, it may happen that two or more codes are valid at the same time (keep in mind this is only for sixty seconds).

 Reconfiguring or Removing 2FA

-There are also options to reconfigure or remove the 2FA:
+There are also options to reconfigure or remove 2FA:

 NOTE: If you wish to reconfigure, this will overwrite your current 2FA configuration; therefore, any existing configurations will no longer produce valid security codes.